robinjuyal/saloncare/README.md

 *What we did:* Every secret in `application.properties` now reads from an environment variable with an obviously-fake local-dev fallback (`spring.datasource.password=${DB_PASSWORD:changeme}`, etc.), matching the pattern this README's "Environment Setup" section already documented — the file just hadn't matched its own documentation.

+*Correction, added later:* this section describes what was *planned and documented* — but as of this README's most recent review, `application.properties` as tracked in the repo **still has the real DB password, JWT secret, and Razorpay key ID/secret/webhook secret hardcoded**, unchanged from before this section was written.
+The env-var pattern described above was never actually applied to the committed file, or was reverted at some point. **This is not fixed.
+Treat this exactly as the "why it mattered" paragraph above describes — anyone with the repo URL can currently read the JWT secret and forge a valid token for any role — until the file is actually edited to use `${DB_PASSWORD}` etc. and those three credentials are rotated.** See Security → Production Checklist, which reflects this as still outstanding.

 *What we didn't do, and why:* We did not rewrite git history to scrub the old secrets.
 Deleting a file going forward doesn't remove it from git history — anyone can still find the old values in old commits.
 Given this is a pre-launch project, rotating the actual credentials (new DB password, new JWT secret, new Razorpay keys, all generated *after* this fix) was judged simpler and more reliable than a history rewrite. **If you're reading this and haven't rotated those three credentials yet, do that before deploying anything.**

 **2. Payment cleanup: abandoned checkouts were never resolved**